A Critic's Meta-Review: 4/5

-W. Somerset Maugham (I am unsure why he did not just go by the name “Will Maugham” or maybe even “Billy Maugham”) has a number of fantastic stories.
+W. Somerset Maugham (I am unsure why he did not just go by the name “Will Maugham” or maybe even “Billy Maugham”) has several fantastic stories.
 There is no disputing this.
 The dispute lies in determining which of his stories is his best.
 I will tell you right now that the answer is this one.
-Why it is this one, well, that is something you will have to read on to find out more about.
+Why it is this one, you will have to read on to learn more about it.

 Aren’t you excited?

 The Moon And Sixpence tell the story of a man named Charles Strickland, who abandons his charade of a career as a highly successful stockbroker to chase his dream of being a SoundCloud rapper.
 Wait, no - that was my cousin Gurpreet (shout out to G-Money Productions, doing it big these days).
 A painter.
 Yes, a painter.